karembadawy/blog.alexsec.com/_posts/2017-3-11-library-book.md

                                                     └────────────────────┘

 ```
-So it seams that The main function as simple as calling `puchar` in a loop, then calling `putchar` one last more time.
-What makes us confident that flirt guessed putchar correctly is that the second `putchar` looks like this:
+So, it seems that the main function is simple as calling `puchar` in a loop then calling `putchar` one last more time.
+What made us confident that flirt guessed putchar correctly is that the second `putchar` looked like this:
 {% highlight nasm linenos %}
 0x004009fb      bf0a000000     mov edi, 0xa
 0x00400a00      e8cbf00000     call flirt.putchar          ;[2]; int putchar(int c)
 0x00400a05      b800000000     mov eax, 0
 0x00400a0a      c9             leave
 {% endhighlight nasm %}
-if we assumed that this putchar doesn't use standard linux calling convention AKA cdecl, and argument is put into register `edi` then this `putchar` print newline, and that make sense here to print new line after finishing.
+if we assumed that this putchar doesn’t use standard linux calling convention AKA cdecl and argument is put into register `edi`, then this `putchar` prints newline, and that makes sense here to print new line after finishing.
-The loop part do some calculations that I am lazy to follow up with specially when it comes to sign extensions and all that headache
+The loop part does some calculations that we were lazy to follow up with specially when it came to sign extensions and all that headache.
 {% highlight nasm linenos %}
 0x004009bd     837dfc18      cmp dword [rbp - local_4h], 0x18 ; [0x18:4]=0x400890 entry0
 0x004009c1     7f38          jg 0x4009fb                 ;[1]